taylor-cox/metoo-fuckyou/README.md

 Note 2: Whenever I go into something I'm not to sure of, I'm going to *put tin foil hat on* so you know not to take it too seriously.

+Also, a good 90% of this shit is a gut feeling more real based-in-truth fact driven evidence.
+Some of it is *even* an outright lie.
+Everybody lies.

+Take it with a grain of salt.

 Enjoy.

 ## Spring/Summer, 2022.
 The WPI "Masters" Experience.